 Why Do So Few Personal Injury Cases Actually Proceed To A Jury Trial?

-Very few personal injury cases that are filed actually end up before a jury to decide.
+You may be wondering if it is worth hiring a lawyer since very few personal injury cases that are filed actually end up before a jury to decide.
 The legal community likes to speculate as to the reason for this, but one of the main reasons cases settle seems to be fear:

 - Fear of going through a jury trial and having them award no damages